legal herstory pioneers

 -

-In 1873, completed law studies at George Washington University Law School, but denied a diploma until President Grant intervened.
+In 1873, completed law studies at George Washington University Law School, but was denied a diploma until President Grant intervened.

 -